 We principally rely on our cash flow from operations and borrowings under our Credit Agreement (as defined below) to finance our operations, capital and intangible asset expenditures, acquisitions and share repurchases.
 Historically, our principal uses of cash to fund our operations have included operating expenses, primarily SG&A, and working capital, predominantly for inventory purchases and the extension of credit to our retail customers.
 We have typically been able to generate positive cash flow from operations sufficient to fund our operating activities.
 In the past, we have utilized a combination of available cash and existing, or additional, sources of financing to fund strategic acquisitions, share repurchases and capital investments.
-We generated \$25.3 million in cash from operations during the first quarter of fiscal 2025 and had \$16.1 million in cash and cash equivalents at May 31, 2024, substantially all of which was held by our foreign subsidiaries.
+We generated \$69.9 million in cash from operations during the first six months of fiscal 2025 and had \$20.1 million in cash and cash equivalents at August 31, 2024.
+As of August 31, 2024, the amount of cash and cash equivalents held by our foreign subsidiaries was \$14.3 million.
 We have no existing activities involving special purpose entities or off-balance sheet financing.